 What we’ve been experiencing during this COVID-19 crisis is a thin sliver of the catastrophic reality happening day after day, year after year worldwide, far beyond the perimeter of our cozy bubbles: devastating droughts, famine, earthquakes, hurricanes, forest fires, war zones, refugee camps and other sources of fear and suffering that we mistakenly believe will never touch us.

 Here’s a closer-to-home example: consider the people we see interviewed on the news whose homes are built in the middle of a flood plain.
 Decade after decade, tearful families share truly awful stories of being homeless after yet another devastating flood, as if surprised this could have happened to them.
 Again.

 Julie Morse once interviewed her neighbours in western Washington state about this phenomenon.
 It’s an area so prone to flooding that rivers there have reached flood stage more than 1,400 times in the last 20 years.
 Yet people continue to rebuild their flood-damaged homes on flood plains (usually with the assistance of government-funded disaster relief programs) – as if they don’t believe they live on a flood plain.
 They simply cannot accept it.

 Of course, we long for a return to the way our lives were, pre-COVID-19, but first we need to face reality head on, and to learn what the countries affected before us have to teach us.

-When physical distancing, stay-home protocols and travel restrictions are abandoned in favour of hugging strangers at large indoor parties, arena-sized crowds, and packed airline flights once again, this novel coronavirus will almost certainly re-emerge in a second wave, just as every global pandemic in history has re-emerged in a second wave.
+When physical distancing, stay-home protocols and travel restrictions are abandoned in favour of hugging strangers at large indoor parties, arena-sized crowds, and packed airline flights once again, this novel coronavirus will almost certainly re-emerge in another wave, just as every global pandemic in history has re-emerged.